 In 2004, the brand debuted specialty skis for speedy big-mountain ascents, which supported the round-trip record of Benedikt Böhm and Basti Haag on 24,753-foot Mustagh Ata.
 With an identity steeped in ski mountaineering, the brand more recently pushed forward the strong, lightweight Carbonio Line for ski tourers.

-One of our favorite skis is the Blacklight 80, a performance-oriented, weight-conscious ski built for speed demons and big-mileage, big-mountain ski tours.
-One way the brand achieved low grams in this design was with a special insert for a dedicated skin.
+One of our favorite skis from Dynafit is the Blacklight 80 ($750), a performance-oriented, weight-conscious ski built for speed demons and big-mileage, big-mountain ski tours.
+One way the brand achieved low grams in this design was with a special insert for dedicated climbing skins.

 - Year founded: 1950